 3. Sri LankaA fantastic adventure that showcases Sri Lanka's fantastic landscapes, wildlife and flavours.
 With 3 epic rail journeys, 3 UNESCO heritage sites and time to relax, this trip has loads to offer at a great price

 1. MoroccoAn epic journey across Morocco: from Casablanca to Marrakech, through the blue city of Chefchaouen to the wonders of the desert and deep to the High Atlas Mountains - this trip has it all!
 Ideal for true explorers!

 2. EgyptFrom Cairo to Aswan, this trip brings the land of the pharaohs to life.
 You'll visit the Pyramids, Valley of the Kings and Luxor Temple and cruise down the Nile in style.
 This is the perfect way to explore Egypt.

 Visit Haida Gwaii

 This remote archipelago of islands in northern British Columbia doesn’t receive many tourists.
-But it should, because it has a lot to offer visitors.
+But it should, because it has a lot to offer.
 Haida Gwaii (formerly known as the Queen Charlotte Islands) is home to the Haida Heritage Centre, where you can learn more about the Haida First Nations history and culture.
-There’s also world-class salmon fishing available off its shores, the Pesuta Shipwreck, and SGang Gwaay, a UNESCO World Heritage Site.
+There’s also world-class salmon fishing available off its shores, along with the Pesuta Shipwreck and SGang Gwaay, a Unesco World Heritage Site.

 Go on a wilderness adventure in Tweedsmuir Provincial Park